DebadritaGhosh/Learning-GoLang/README.md

 ---
   **No var Style Or Walrus Operator (:=)**

-    3. website := "debadritaghosh.tech" //Inside the metod we can use := operator
+    3. website := "debadritaghosh.tech" // Inside the metod we can use := operator

 #